Dark times have come to be contemplated. So… what’s next?

 Einstein did seem to believe in a supernatural intelligence that’s beyond the physical world.
 He referred to it in his writings as ‘a superior spirit,’ ‘a superior mind’ and a ‘spirit vastly superior to men’.
 Einstein was possibly a deist, although he was quite familiar with various religious teachings, including a strong knowledge of Jewish religious texts.

 Something about Korea in general that has always bothered me a bit: They don’t seem to have much connection with the “superior spirit.”
 There used to be a strong Shamanistic culture here, but if I understand the history correctly, it was criminalized long ago and has since become little more than a novelty, traded in for the flawed dogma that passes for modern-day Christianity.
 The streets are lined with Tarot and palm-readers, and some marriages are still decided based on astrology, but only for those that have not found their way to the altar by more modern methods.
-Still, UFO sightings have never been a thing here, and their folklore is very narrow and lacking the richness of other cultures.
+Still, UFO sightings have never been a thing here.
 It makes me wonder if the higher consciousness I have been pursuing is even present here.
 I have only had one encounter here years ago, and ever since, the voice has gone silent.
 And I sorely miss it.
 Now it only underscores the profound sense of loneliness I feel here in Daegu.
 I feel cut off and isolated – not just from friends in Seoul, but from It.
 And I cannot abide that.

 To add to it all, I am feeling rather poorly tonight for physical as well as spiritual reasons.
 The two are closely tied here, you know.
 I have come down with a very bad throat/sinus infection, perhaps it is flu?
 I have ruled out COVID (I am triple-vaxed, ‘House Moderna’) but this, whatever it is, is bad.
 I usually catch a cold whenever the seasons change, but I have not been sick since the pandemic started.
 This year, though, as the COVID restrictions are dropped, it has come back with a vengeance.
 I think the stress from my new job and this overall malaise has contributed greatly to my current state.